-A. No loss of pay shall be sustained by any employee, including Union representatives [subject to the provisions of 9.4(B)] and witnesses, as a result of attendance at departmental disciplinary hearings during working hours.
-If the disciplinary hearing is outside of working hours, employees shall be entitled to an equal amount of compensatory time off.
-No employee shall be coerced, intimidated or suffer any reprisal as a result of participation in disciplinary hearings.

-- B. Suspensions and removals shall be subject to a stay pending final decision by the appropriate Appointing Authority and/or designee, unless otherwise provided under the New Jersey Administrative Code Title 4A, et. seq. or this article. - C. Hearings conducted pursuant to this article shall provide, at a minimum, for examination and cross-examination of witnesses and procedures to determine the admissibility of evidence to be introduced.
+- A. No loss of pay shall be sustained by any employee, including Union representatives [subject to the provisions of 9.4(B)] and witnesses, as a result of attendance at departmental disciplinary hearings during working hours.
+If the disciplinary hearing is conducted outside of working hours, employees shall be entitled to an equal amount of compensatory time off.
+No employee shall be coerced, intimidated or suffer any reprisal as a result of participation in disciplinary hearings. - B. Suspensions and removals shall be subject to a stay pending final decision by the appropriate Appointing Authority and/or designee, unless otherwise provided under the New Jersey Administrative Code Title 4A, et. seq. or this article. - C. Hearings conducted pursuant to this article shall provide, at a minimum, for examination and cross-examination of witnesses and procedures to determine the admissibility of evidence to be introduced.
 Copies of materials to be introduced as evidence should be provided to the hearing officer.
-Either party may make a verbatim record of the hearing through a certified court reporter or tape recording and shall provide the hearing officer with a copy of the record without charge and the other party if that party agrees to split that cost. - D. Employees serving a working test period may appeal their working test period release to the New Jersey Civil Service Commission in accordance with the New Jersey Civil Service Commission regulations.
+Either party may make a verbatim record of the hearing through a certified court reporter or tape recording and shall provide the hearing officer with a copy of the record without charge and the other party if that party agrees to split that cost.